Sharjah

 Do & See

-Tradition meets modernity in Sharjah, where museums and architectural monuments compete for visitors' attention with modern high-tech venues such as the recently inaugurated Al Noor Island.
+Tradition meets modernity in Sharjah, where museums and architectural monuments compete for visitors' attention with modern high-tech venues such as Al Noor Island.
 The Sharjah Heritage Area is where most museums and historic sights are concentrated.
-Sharjah also boasts a few places where one can get close to nature - marine life is best observed at the local Aquarium, and the Arabian Wildlife Center allows for close contact with and observation of animals native to the area.
+Sharjah also boasts a few places where one can get close to nature—marine life is best observed at the local Aquarium, and the Arabian Wildlife Centre allows for close contact with and observation of animals native to the area.

 Dining

-Modern Emirati cuisine is quite cosmopolitan, and contains elements of a whole variety of Middle Eastern and Asian culinary traditions.
-Dishes traditionally include a grain (rice is most common) and some variety of meat (often chicken or lamb, no pork) or seafood (which is abundant).
+Modern Emirati cuisine is quite cosmopolitan and contains elements of a whole variety of Middle Eastern and Asian culinary traditions.
+Dishes traditionally include a grain (rice is most common) and some variety of meat (often chicken or lamb) or seafood (which is abundant).
 Alcohol is not served anywhere in Sharjah, so meals are normally followed by hot drinks (spiced coffee or tea) or fruit juices.

 Bars & Nightlife